Woodland Elementary students share Chiefs’excitement with tailgating party

 WICHITA, Kan.
-(KSN) – The Kansas City Chiefs’ excitement is reaching people of all ages.
+(KSNW) – The Kansas City Chiefs’ excitement is reaching people of all ages.

 Students at Woodlawn Elementary took part in a tailgating party Thursday ahead of the big game on Sunday.